 This is an example of the wickedness in our world today.
 You can’t even hand out food to hungry folks without getting in trouble!
 People can get upset with these incidents all they want.
 But they normally miss the sickness, in favor of swatting away at the symptoms.
 The sickness is in our own hearts, says Jeremiah 17:9.
 Our sin-nature can’t be cured by therapy, rehabilitation, being “good people,” or harsh punishments.
 The answer is submission to a belief in Jesus.

 The Christian cannot focus attention on sins like homosexuality, while ignoring heteros who are fornicating, or tacitly approving of abortion.
 He cannot be angry about the above story, about the encroaching police state that is being erected to all sides of us, while absorbing godless shows like The Voice and Glee with no consideration.
 The believer can’t be outraged at the news of school massacres, yet giggle and sing along with Christ-hating pop radio songs.
 It’s all connected.

 The connection is why the well-meaning pastor who endorses and promotes right wing politics, and those who agree with him, may need to check his own heart, before slamming Obama or other liberals.

-“Check your heart” is godly advice for all of us.
+“Check your heart” and “Guard your heart” is godly advice for all of us.
 Because none of us are truly righteous, no matter how long we’ve been following Jesus Christ; no matter how admired we are by others.
 The Bible tells us so in Romans 3:10.
 The best we can hope to be is a “good sinner.”